-To illustrate the relationship between different approaches to innovation and firm resilience to the crisis, we calculate an average predicted probability of firms using compensation schemes for each sub-period among the 10 per cent of firms with the highest scores for the respective approaches to innovation.
-This relationship is presented in Figure 4.1.
-We see from Figure 4.1 that the average predicted probability of using Covid-19-related compensation has an expected shape, increasing in periods with stricter infection control measures and decreasing when they are relaxed.
-While "active R&D doers" had the lowest predicted probability of compensation use throughout the period, "strategic adapters" had the highest predicted probability.
-Moreover, firms that scored high for being "strategic adapters" had the highest volatility for probability of compensation use, implying that firms of this type were probably restricted in adapting their products and services or finding new customer groups through the period, and hence had a marked loss of turnover more frequently.12
+To illustrate the relationship between different approaches to innovation and firm resilience to the crisis, we calculate an average predicted probability of firms using compensation schemes for each sub-period among the 10 percent of firms with the highest scores for the respective approaches to innovation.
+This relationship is presented in Figure 3.
+We see from Figure 3 that the average predicted probability of using COVID-19-related compensation has an expected shape, increasing in periods with stricter infection control measures and decreasing when they are relaxed.
+While "active R&D doers" had the lowest predicted probability of compensation use throughout the period, "strategic adapters" had the highest volatility for probability of compensation use, implying that firms of this type were probably restricted in adapting their products and services or finding new customer groups through the period, and hence had a marked loss of turnover more frequently (the predicted level of compensation use during the third wave of the pandemic by this group was almost the same as during the second wave).

-Figure 4.1.
-Average predicted probabilities of use of Covid-19-related compensation by sub-period and approach to innovation.
-March 2020 - February 2022

-Note: Averages are calculated for the 10 per cent of firms with highest scores for their respective approaches to innovation.
+Figure 3.
+Average predicted probabilities of use of COVID-19-related compensation by sub-period and approach to innovation.
+March 2020-February 2022.
+Averages are calculated for the 10 percent of firms with highest scores for their respective approaches to innovation.